-- 7.2.1 In 1998, Cadw and the Countryside Council for Wales (now National Resources Wales) with support from the four regional Welsh Archaeological Trusts (WATs), published together with the International Council on Monuments and Sites (ICOMOS UK) the Register for Landscapes, Parks and Gardens of Special Historic Interest in Wales (Cadw and ICOMOS 1998).
-Part 1 deals with Registered Parks and Gardens, Part 2.1 Landscapes of Outstanding Historic Interest and Part 2.2 Regional Landscapes of Special Historic Interest.
-Cadw then implemented an ambitious programme of Historic Landscape Characterisation in the early 2000s, which was undertaken by the four regional Welsh Archaeological Trusts (WATs).
-This process further refined the definitions and character of the constituent parts of the individual Historic Landscapes and sub-divided each one into a number of Historic Landscape Character Areas (HLCAs). - 7.2.2 Cadw note "...the Register is a means of recognising historic landscapes as one of the nation's most valuable cultural assets, and as special, often fragile and irreplaceable, parts of our heritage".
-The Historic Environment (Wales) Act 2016 provides a statutory duty to maintain the registers and the registers are key factors in the planning process.
-Any development likely to directly or indirectly (visual) affect a statutory designated heritage asset or high value undesignated asset and its setting will likely require 'consultation before grant of permission' under the Town and Country Planning (Development Management Procedure) (Wales) (Amendment) Order 2016, schedule 4 (I)(i) and (ii) if the proposed development meets and of the following criteria:

-- Development likely to affect the site of a Registered Park or Garden or its setting - Development is within a Registered Historic Landscape that requires an Environmental Impact Assessment and ASIDOHL2.
+- 8.2.1 Cadw, and the Countryside Council for Wales (now Natural Resources Wales) with support from the four regional Welsh Archaeological Trusts (WATs), published together with the International Council on Monuments and Sites (ICOMOS UK) the first part (2.1) of the Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales.
+Part 1 deals with Registered Parks and Gardens, Part 2.1 Landscapes of Outstanding Historic Interest and Part 2.2 regional Landscapes of Special Historic Interest. - 8.2.2 Cadw note "...the Register is a means of recognising historic landscapes as one of the nation's most valuable cultural assets, and as special, often fragile and irreplaceable, parts of our heritage". - 8.2.3 The Historic Environment (Wales) Act 2016 provides a statutory duty to maintain the registers and the registers are key factors in the planning process.
+Any development likely to directly or indirectly (visual) affect a statutory designated heritage asset or high value undesignated asset and its setting will likely require 'consultation before grant of permission' under the Town and Country Planning (Development Management Procedure) (Wales) (Amendment) Order 2016, schedule 4 (I)(i) and (ii) if the proposed development meets and of the following criteria: - Development is likely to affect the site of a Registered Park or Garden or its setting - Development is within a Registered Historic Landscape that requires an Environmental Impact Assessment and ASIDOHL2. - 8.2.4 In the early 2000s Cadw implemented an ambitious programme of Historic Landscape Characterisation, which was undertaken by the four regional Welsh Archaeological Trusts (WATs), and further refined the definitions and character of the constituent parts of the individual historic landscapes.
+Each historic landscape area being subdivided into a number of Historic Landscape Character Areas (HLCAs).
+These HLCAs provide the units for ASIDOHL2 assessment. - 8.2.5 At a national level an all-Wales Landscape Characterisation Assessment, LANDMAP, was completed in 2012 by Natural Resources Wales and resulted in five datasets or 'aspects'; Geological Landscape, Landscape Habitat, Visual and Sensory, Historic Landscape and Cultural Landscape.
+The Historic Landscape aspect, which compliments the work already carried out by GGAT, assessed landscape areas based on a hierarchy of four levels with the main LANDMAP Historic Landscape Aspect Areas being equal to a Level 3 assessment and the Registered Historic Landscape Characterisation being equal to a Level 4 as outlined in the table below.